Jonathan2251/lbd/source/backendstructure.rst

 Finally, add code in Cpu0MCTargetDesc.cpp to register Cpu0InstPrinter as below.
-By the way, it register other classes (register, instruction and subtarget) defined in Chapter3_1 at this point.
+By the way, it registers other classes (register, instruction and subtarget) which defined in Chapter3_1 at this point.

 .. rubric:: lbdex/chapters/Chapter3_2/MCTargetDesc/Cpu0MCTargetDesc.h
 .. code-block:: c++